-Anger at sanitary pad poll pledge
+Anger at sanitary pad election pledge

 "It is one thing to offer sanitary pads.
 But has the government ensured toilets in government schools with running water?
 The problem is that those in power do not address structural issues and cultural issues on a subject like menstruation,'' she added.

-Jyoti Hitnal, who works with a non-governmental organisation told BBC Hindi that she found it "laughable" that political parties should today suddenly wake up to the subject of sanitary napkins, which were considered "taboo" without even creating an awareness about health and women's hygiene.
+Jyoti Hitnal, who works with a non-governmental organisation, told BBC Hindi that she found it "laughable" that political parties should today suddenly wake up to the subject of sanitary napkins, which they consider "taboo" - without even creating an awareness about health and women's hygiene.

 "What are you promising without them knowing what women's hygiene is?" she asked.